yamori/cidrizer/README.md

 - x figure out the error scenarios x re-fix the package.json hack x remove the console.logs
-- split into two text input fields, placeholder make it more sensical
+- x split into two text input fields, placeholder make it more sensical
-- error detect when effective CIDR doesn't match a CIDR block, unit test
+- error detect when effective CIDR doesn't match a CIDR block, unit test creates a custom error message
 - returning+rendering errors
-- better style for the rendered section, clean up the first page.
+- better style for the rendered section, clean up the page for when it first appears.
+    'clear' button returns to this state.
 - highlight the provided blocks, distinguish from the filler blocks
 - Better Readme
 - bring in jquery + bootstrap as assets.